 It's not a secret that Oracle Financial Consolidation and Close Cloud Service (FCCS), is not "HFM in the cloud."
-It's a different cloud-based tool, and it might just be right for your organization.
-You can read a little more about FCCS in this blog post.
-You can also review the differences between between the cloud and on-rem solutions at the end of this blog post.
+It's a different tool, based in the cloud, and it might just be right for your organization.
+Below, we'll review the differences between between the cloud and on-prem solutions at the end of this blog post.

 Opt for a Blended Approach

 When you shop for a new technology and simply go straight to the vendor, it doesn't seem like you have many options — on-prem or the cloud — that must be it, right?
 Not necessarily.

 EPM consulting firms are here to implement the technology in whatever way makes sense for your organization.
 With that context in mind, there are some other options you can consider, like a blended environment.
 Some companies have chosen to keep their Hyperion Financial Management solution on-prem for consolidations, while using a cloud-based solution for other functionality not included in HFM.